Sustainable-Landscapes-Group/Sustainable-Landscapes-Group.github.io/index.md

 The School of Earth and Environmental Science (SEES) also has a Mental Health and Well-being Working Group, which is focused on providing resources and activities to maximise mental health and well-being of SEES students and staff.
 For example, the working group leads a monthly social sporting event at UQ (e.g., soccer, frisbee, volleyball) on the last Wednesday of every month.
 They also provide sporting equipment and board games.
 For more information about the working group, contact Eve McDonald-Madden (e.mcdonaldmadden@uq.edu.au).

 ### Other Resources

+Presenting and infographic tools: The UQ Library has summarised resources for creating and displaying presentations and infographics, with information on free training.
+More information can be found [here](https://web.library.uq.edu.au/research-tools-techniques/digital-essentials/choosing-the-right-tool/presenting-and-infographic-tools).